 The earlier the disease is confirmed, the sooner you can get treatment, feel better, and improve the quality of your life.
 This can also reduce your risk of other health problems, such as substance use disorder.

 Counseling is also an important part of treatment.
-It can help you cope with problems that may come up in your work or relationships because of bipolar disorder.
-To learn more, see Other Treatment.
+It can help you cope with some of the work and relationship issues that the illness may cause.

 Home treatment is important in bipolar disorder.
 There are many things you can do to help control mood swings.
 You don't have to do them all at once.
 Try to do one thing, such as eating a healthy diet, then add another when you can.